immanuel404/Estate-Properties-App/README.md

 # Estate-Properties-App
-Repository contains code of real-estate based website built with php, using google-maps api's.
-Other interesting map api's are also contained within this repository.
+Repository holds real-estate website code, built with php and google-maps api.
+Other interesting map-based api's are contained in the repository.

 The application allows users to sign-up and showcase properties for rent or sale.
 Application developed with PHP, HTML, CSS, Bootstrap, JavaScript & Regex.